hannobraun/fornjot/CONTRIBUTING.md

 - Issues that are suitable for starting out are labeled as [`good first issue`](https://github.com/hannobraun/Fornjot/labels/good%20first%20issue).
 Those typically don't require any deep knowledge of the Fornjot code base, so they're ideal to get your feet wet.
 - Some issues that need extra attention are labeled as [`help wanted`](https://github.com/hannobraun/Fornjot/labels/help%20wanted).
 Don't take that too seriously though.
 Help is welcome everywhere, not just on issues explicitly labeled as such.
 - Issues are typically labeled by topic to indicate which part of the project they affect.
 Check out the [list of labels](https://github.com/hannobraun/Fornjot/labels), specifically the various `topic: ` labels.
-- We also track various [milestones](https://github.com/hannobraun/Fornjot/milestones).
-Feel free to check those out, pick one that seems most interesting to you, and browse through the list of issues assigned to it.

 Finally, feel free to just ask.
 If you have a specific issue in mind, just comment there.
 Or direct your query to [Matrix] or [Discussions].